Sidharth29/Disease-Classification/README.md

 # Disease-Classification
-A python project to build a classification model to detect the presence of a rare disease given a set of patient parameters
+The piece of code builds a classification model to detect the prescence of a rare disease given a set of patient parameters.
+The model is constructed using a declassified patient feature set is cleaned and processed.
+One unique issue addressed with this dataset is the problem of data imbalance.
+Since the records contain more data about patients without the disease there is a chance that the model may lack the sensitivity to detect the disease if the unprocessed data is used.
+A number of common techniques to solve this problem are explored in the model before constructing the classifier